-A dataset associated with an invention disclosure, and made commercially available through an "access agreement," may be counted as a license or option.
+A dataset associated with an invention disclosure, and made commercially available for a fee through an "access agreement," may be counted as a license or option.
 In addition, the revenue derived from that agreement may be counted as license income received.
+If the agreement is not associated with royalties but the dataset is available to anyone at no cost, it may be counted as an OPEN SOURCE LICENSE.
 See (Q5) License/Option Agreements.